About Us

 Miranda Grosdidier

-Miranda was born and raised in Washington State before relocating to Alaska in 2012.
-She joined the Alaska Hand Rehabilitation team in November 2021, bringing extensive experience in healthcare, with a specialized focus on hand therapy.
-With a strong background in patient care, Miranda is committed to supporting rehabilitation efforts and enhancing patient outcomes.
-Outside of work, she enjoys baking, hiking, and spending quality time with her three children and partner.
+Miranda was born and raised in Washington State and moved to Alaska in 2012.
+She joined Alaska Hand Rehabilitation in November 2021, bringing a strong background in healthcare and a passion for patient-centered service.
+Over time, her role has evolved to include leadership in patient experience and brand development, where she supports clinic operations, communication, and strategic growth.
+Miranda is dedicated to creating a positive experience for both patients and the team alike.
+Outside of work, she enjoys baking, hiking, and spending time with her three children and partner.

 Young woman smiling, showcasing hand therapy at Alaska Hand Rehab.